 Wildrose British Labradors are regarded among wingshooters and adventurers as the finest versatile sporting dogs in the world.
 For more than 50 years, Wildrose has produced a classic “Gentleman’s Gundog” of superb temperament and natural game-finding ability; a dog that is compatible in the home, dynamic in the field, and the perfect companion to any family’s outdoor adventures from canoeing, fishing, and hiking mountain trails to leisurely afternoons by the lake.

 Allan (Al) has been training Labrador retrievers for over 30 years.
 In 2014, Al purchased his first Wildrose Dog, WR Lambeau, a puppy out of the Ducks Unlimited Dog, Deke.
-Al is very particular in what he looks for in breeding and confirmation of dogs and has embraced the Wildrose bloodlines –both domestically and overseas.
+Al is very particular in what he looks for in breeding and conformation of dogs and has embraced the Wildrose bloodlines –both domestically and overseas.
 Seeing the benefits of 100% balanced training, Al became more actively engaged with the Wildrose team and Training The Wildrose Way.
 Considering the existing Wildrose client base in the Midwest and the strong potential that existed in this market, Al approached Mike Stewart to start a Wildrose location in the Midwest.
 One of the things Al enjoys the most about Wildrose is building lifelong relationships among clients and trainers through the creation of training workshops and hunting trips.
 Al is an avid outdoorsman enjoying waterfowl, upland hunting and fly fishing.

 Originally from Sheboygan Falls Wisconsin, Chris continued his education at the University of Wisconsin-Whitewater where he played football and majored in education.
 Ultimately, Chris earned his masters degree in curriculum and instruction and taught high school and middle school students for 16 years.
 Chris decided to leave education and focus more time on his passion, training dogs.
 Chris realized his love of dogs, especially Labrador retrievers, while working for a kennel in high school and watching his Dad train his own labs.
 After Chris bought his first Wildrose Dog in 2005, he quickly realized that there was no better way to train a dog, he has been hooked on the Wildrose Way ever since.
 Training and learning alongside his father (Craig Korff) for many years, Chris joined the Wildrose Team in 2020.